100 metres

 The 100 metres, or 100-meter dash, is a sprint race in track and field competitions.
 The shortest common outdoor running distance, the 100 m dash is one of the most popular and prestigious events in the sport of athletics.
 It has been contested at the Summer Olympics since 1896 for men and since 1928 for women.
 The inaugural World Championships were in 1983.

-The reigning 100 m Olympic or world champion is often named "the fastest man or woman in the world".
-Fred Kerley and Shelly-Ann Fraser-Pryce are the reigning world champions; Marcell Jacobs and Elaine Thompson-Herah are the men's and women's Olympic champions.